Marlin-Ben/Marlin-Ben.github.io/_pages/about.md

   - /about.html
 ---

 I am a 1st year PhD Student in Mathematics at Purdue University.
-I'm interested in number theory and representation theory and plan to work on automorphic forms and the Langlands program.
+I am interested in number theory and representation theory and plan to work on automorphic forms and the Langlands program during my PhD.
 From fall 2021 to spring 2025, I was an undergraduate student at Johns Hopkins University.

 <img src="/images/Facing blackboard side profile.JPG" alt="Aligned image" class="aligned-image"
 style="width: 350px; float: right; margin-left: 8px;">